-Attach a supporting schedule that provides the name, EIN, and net income (loss) per the financial statement or books and records included on this line 7 for each separate other includible corporation.
-The amounts of income (loss) detailed on the supporting schedule should be reported for each separate other includible corporation without regard to the effect of consolidation or elimination entries solely between or among the entities listed.
-If there are consolidation or elimination entries relating to such other includible corporations whose income (loss) is reported on the attached schedule that are not reportable on Part I, line 8, the net amounts of all such consolidation and elimination entries must be reported on a separate line on the attached schedule, so that the separate financial accounting income (loss) of each other includible corporation remains separately stated.
-For example, if the net income (after consolidation and elimination entries) of a sub-consolidated U.S. group of other includible corporations is being reported on line 7a, the attached supporting schedule should report the income (loss) of each separate other includible corporation from each corporation's own financial accounting net income statement or books and records, and any consolidation or elimination entries (for intercompany dividends, minority interests, etc.) not reportable on Part I, line 8, should be reported on the attached supporting schedule as a net amount on a line separate and apart from lines that report each other includible corporation's separate net income (loss).
+Attach a supporting schedule that provides the name, EIN, and net income (loss) per the financial statement or books and records on line 7 for each separate other includible corporation and each separate other includible entity.
+The amounts of income (loss) detailed on the supporting schedule should be reported for each separate other includible corporation or entity without regard to the effect of consolidation or elimination entries solely between or among the entities listed.
+If there are consolidation or elimination entries relating to such other includible corporations or entities whose income (loss) is reported on the attached schedule that are not reportable on Part I. line 8, the net amounts of all such consolidation and elimination entries must be reported on a separate line on the attached schedule, so that the separate financial accounting income (loss) of each other includible corporation or entity remains separately stated.
+For example, if the net income (after consolidation and elimination entries) of a sub-consolidated U.S. group of other includible corporations or entities is being reported on line 7a, the attached supporting schedule should report the income (loss) of each separate other includible corporation or entity from each corporation's own financial accounting net income statement or books and records, and any consolidation or elimination entries (for intercompany dividends, minority interests, etc.) not reportable on Part I, line 8, should be reported on the attached supporting schedule as a net amount on a line separate and apart from lines that report each other includible corporation's or entity's separate net income (loss).

 Line 8.
-Adjustment to Eliminations of Transactions Between Includible Corporations and Nonincludible Entities
+Adjustment to Eliminations of Transactions Between Includible Entities and Nonincludible Entities

 Adjustments on Part I, line 8, to reverse certain financial accounting consolidation or elimination entries are necessary to ensure that transactions between includible corporations and nonincludible U.S. or foreign entities are not eliminated, in order to report the correct total amount on Part I, line 11.
-Also, additional consolidation entries and eliminations entries may be necessary on Part I, line 8, related to transactions between includible corporations that are in the consolidated financial statement group and other includible corporations that are not in the consolidated financial statement group but that are reported on Part I, line 7, in order to report the correct total amount on Part I, line 11.
+Also, additional consolidation entries and eliminations entries may be necessary on Part I, line 8, related to transactions between includible corporations that are in the consolidated financial statement group and other includible corporations and entities that are not in the consolidated financial statement group but that are reported on Part I, line 7, in order to report the correct total amount on Part I, line 11.